dodona-edu/dodona-edu.github.io/en/news/2020-09-16-4-release-notes/README.md

 Correctly solving an exercise should be a rewarding experience.
 In Dodona 4.7, after a submission is judged, the submit button temporarily changes color and shows an emoji to indicate the result of the submission.
 In addition, the results of a grading session are now presented more clearly to students.

-All details about this Dodona version can be found in [our GitHub release notes](https://github.com/dodona-edu/dodona/releases/tag/4.7).
+All details about this Dodona version can be found in the [GitHub release discussion](https://github.com/dodona-edu/dodona/discussions/2890).